Getting Started Upgrading CDH

 - You must have SSH access to the Cloudera Manager server hosts and be able to log in using the root account or an account that has password-less sudo permission to all the hosts.

 - Review the CDH 5 and Cloudera Manager 5 Requirements and Supported Versions Cloudera Enterprise 6 Requirements and Supported Versions for the new versions you are upgrading to.
 If your hosts require an operating system upgrade, you must perform the upgrade before upgrading CDH.
 See Upgrading the Operating System.

-- Ensure that Java 1.7 or 1.8 is installed across the cluster.
-Cloudera Manager 6.0.0 and higher and CDH 6.0.0 and higher require Java 1.8.
+- Ensure that a supported version of Java is installed on all hosts in the cluster.
+See Java Requirements.
 For installation instructions and recommendations, see Upgrading the JDK.

 - Review the following documents: